 But last week, our environmental minister Barbara Hendricks made a move that brought two parts of our identities into conflict with each other, and we’re having a hard time adjusting.
-In the name of serving as a ‘role model’ for environmental protection, she has banned meat and fish from the menu for official events at her ministry, instead advocating for seasonal, local, and most importantly, plant-based food to be served.
+In the name of serving as a ‘role model’ for environmental protection, she's banned meat and fish from the menu for official events at the Environmental Ministry.
+That's right – it's seasonal, local, and most importantly, plant-based food from here on out.

 ...No Schnitzel?
-No bratwurst?!
+No Bratwurst?!
 No slice of ham with our cheese and rye??!
-“I’m not having any kind of Veggie Day instated through the back door,” the agricultural minister for the CSU, a prominent conservative party in Germany, said to the press.
+“I’m not having any kind of Veggie Day instated through the back door,” Christian Schmidt, the agricultural minister for a conservative party in Germany, said to the press.
 “When it comes to nutrition I stand not for nanny-stateism and ideology but for diversity and freedom of choice.”

 Alles ist kaputt.
 Or is it?

 Firstly, this move mainly just for show.
-A German publication – the name of which can be roughly translated to ‘Meatonomics’ – was quick to cite an article pointing out that the 1200 employees of the ministry will continue to be served meat in their canteens.
-It’s little more than a glorified PR exercise, based on the idea that it would be hypocritical for a state organization which states that it sees protecting the environment as a core part of its work to continue to serve meat at public events.
+A German publication (the name of which can be roughly translated to ‘Meatonomics’) was quick to cite an article pointing out that the 1200 employees of the ministry will continue to be served meat in their canteens.
+It’s little more than a glorified PR exercise, based on the idea that it would be hypocritical for a state organization whose core aim is to protect the environment to continue to serve meat at public events.

-But PR move or not, it does raise a question that, like it or not, we’ve got to ask: to what extent is meat an environmental problem?
+Because PR move or not, it does raise a question we’ve got to ask: to what extent is meat an environmental problem?
 Estimates of how much of carbon emissions is specifically down to meat consumption vary, but average somewhere around 15 per cent – that’s more than all cars, planes, trains, and ships combined.

 Germans specifically, though not among the top ten meat consumers in the world, still tuck into an average of 86.7 kilograms per capita per year – for a population of around 80,700,000 people, that comes to a grand total of just under seven billion kilos.